stefansilverio/AirBnB_clone_v2/README.md

 ## Storage System:
-File storage: uses a custom class `FileStorage` which saves all objects into a file `file.json` Database storage: uses a custom class `DBStorage`
+File storage: uses a custom class `FileStorage` which saves all objects into a file `file.json` Database storage: uses a custom class `DBStorage` which saves all objects into a database

 ## Supported classes:
 * User